FAIRplus/the-fair-cookbook/content/recipes/reusability/miappe.md

 First you need an account to submit samples to EMBL-EBI BioSamples database.
 We recommend new users, or those planning to make downstream submissions to ENA, to use the Webin Authentication service.
 You can create a Webin account using [Webin web interface](https://www.ebi.ac.uk/ena/submit/sra/#home).
 Please refer to [ENA documentation](https://ena-docs.readthedocs.io/en/latest/submit/general-guide/registration.html) for more details about creating an account.

-2. Login to the system and get a JWT
+2. Login to the system and get a JSON Web Token (JWT)

 Webin uses JSON Web Token (JWT) for authentication.
 Use your login credentials to retrieve a JWT.
 You can either use the Webin [Swagger interface](https://www.ebi.ac.uk/ena/submit/webin/auth/swagger-ui/index.html?configUrl=/ena/submit/webin/auth/v3/api-docs/swagger-config) (A) or a programmatic method (B):